ermlikeyeah/ermlikeyeah.github.io/_posts/2020-03-12-the-strategy-is-good-service-design.markdown

 What works for everyone?
 One, some or all of those?
 How do you design for that?

 This is _proper_ product territory.
 Just delivering _something_ isn’t just enough.
 It needs to work and work best compared to the alternatives.
-Being in tune with the wider picture gives a head start, understanding how your product can contribute, even create the positive outcomes expected by the users of your service as jobseekers and employers — and ultimately the end users of their healthcare service.
-That’s service design basically: It is the insight and the knowing it is working that makes good service design.
+Being in tune with the wider picture, understanding how your product can contribute, even create the positive outcomes expected by the users of your service as jobseekers and employers — and ultimately the end users of their healthcare service.
+That’s service design basically.
+That makes good service design.
 Know the process and trust the process.
-Good service design is it works and it works well.
+Aim for good service design: The service works for its users and it works well for its users.

 That should be the outcome.
 That’s what I saw a lot of at _SD in Gov_: Good.
 Progress.
 Continually.